free from: gluten, dairy, grains and refined sugar

 With fall quickly approaching, I’ve been seeing an increase in pumpkin muffin mixes but most have ingredients I can’t eat, or just too much sugar for my liking.
 So I made my own gluten free pumpkin muffins recipe and had to share!

 The texture is absolutely perfect, as the pumpkin makes the muffins super moist.
-They are dairy free, grain free and refined-sugar free as well!
+These gluten free pumpkin muffins are dairy free, grain free and refined-sugar free as well!

 You can add in any mix-ins of your choosing.
 I made some with chocolate chips and others with nuts, you could also keep them plain.